‘Queen Charlotte: A Bridgerton Story’ gets first teaser and release date

 The teaser was released during a fan event by American streaming giant Netflix and Shonda Rhimes’ TV production company, Shondaland.

-Rhimes is the showrunner, executive producer and writer of the show.
+Rhimes is the showrunner, executive producer, and writer of the show.
 Tom Verica serves as the director and is also a co-executive producer with Betsy Beers.
-The limited series will have six episodes and release on 4 May.
+The limited series will have six episodes and will be released on 4 May.

 What we know about Queen Charlotte: A Bridgerton Story